Ask a doctor about a prescription for GABAPENTINE TEVA-RATIOPHARM 800 mg FILM-COATED TABLETS

 There are no effects on fertility in animal studies.

-Gabapentina Teva-ratiopharm may cause dizziness, drowsiness, and fatigue.
-Do not drive, operate heavy machinery, or engage in other potentially hazardous activities until you know if this medicine affects your ability to perform these activities.
+Gabapentina Teva-ratiopharm can cause dizziness, drowsiness, and fatigue.
+Do not drive, operate heavy machinery, or engage in other potentially hazardous activities until you know whether this medicine affects your ability to perform these activities.

 Epilepsy, the recommended dose is: